LucasHBG/Django-OLlama-Project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Ngrok setup
+### Ngrok or Zrok setup

-In order to test whatsapp webhook you can use [Ngrok](https://ngrok.com/download) to test locally.
+In order to test whatsapp webhook you can use [Ngrok](https://ngrok.com/download) or [Zrok](https://zrok.io/) to test locally using proxy.
 You *SHOULD* change the port if you're not using 3000.

 ### Ollama setup